kelenyathi/Finance-Manager/README.md

 # Finance-Manager

-A simple Web Application for xxxxxx
+A simple Web Application for real-world situation, creating code for analyzing the financial records of a company.

 Getting Started:

-Simply open up the deployed link xxxxxx and explore the website:
+Simply open up the deployed link https://kelenyathi.github.io/Finance-Manager/ and explore the website.

-Xxxxxx

 Application deployed at live URL.